Danack/RfcCodex/static_class_init.md

 The behaviour of static class initialization is quite magic.
 Johannes Schlüter put it quite clearly:

-  In my opinion this makes the language way more complex as there are more places which "suddenly" execute code but solves a small problem compared to that.
-(Which actually is an issue many people would suggest to avoid completely instead of ennobling this with a language feature.
+  'In my opinion this makes the language way more complex as there are more places which "suddenly" execute code but solves a small problem compared to that.
+(Which actually is an issue many people would suggest to avoid completely instead of ennobling this with a language feature.)

   Why am I saying it makes the language more complex? - Your proposal seems to miss mentioning when exactly the method is executed. what is